realingy/demo/cmake/README.md

-#this is a repository of cmake
+# This is a repository of cmake